 Students may also register for:

 - Chicago (4)

 The Application Process

 Students considering the residential program should sign up to take Social Life of Cities (URBN 114).
 It is suggested that students apply to the program well in advance of the semester in which they intend on participating in the program.
-Applications, along with a $100 non-refundable deposit, must be received no later than the end of A Quad of the preceding spring semester.
+Applications, along with a $100 non-refundable deposit, must be received no later than the end of A Quad of the preceding semester.
 The fee is applied to program costs.
 The Urban Studies department makes every effort to accommodate all students who apply.